 Dedicated members work to enhance the mission of the AAJC in a variety of programs throughout the year.

-The African American Jazz Caucus Inc. is a registered 501c(3) charitable organization.
-All Donations to the AAJC are tax-deductible.
+The African American Jazz Caucus Inc. is a registered 501c(3) Tax-Exempt charitable organization.

 Sign up to hear upcoming events.